 Learning from your team members about how your micromanaging negatively affects their work and their view of your team can be instructive in creating real change.
 You can do this through 360 reviews or informally gathering feedback in surveys.

-Macromanagement doesn’t mean taking an entirely hands-off approach to management - employees will still need guidance and advice on a regular basis.
-Giving them this support only when needed, and in a way that helps employees figure out things on their own without giving explicit direction about what to do, is great practice at becoming a macromanager.
+Giving them this support only when needed and in a way that helps employees figure out things on their own without giving explicit direction about what to do, is excellent practice at becoming a macro manager.

 Micromanagement is a common problem in every industry - managers too often believe that leadership means exerting a high degree of control and telling employees exactly what to do.
 But that's detrimental to your employee engagement levels, retention efforts, and any chance at innovation and growth your business has.